haiyashah/Self-Improving-LLM-Code-Assistant/README.md

 # Self-Improving LLM Code Assistant 🚀

 ## Project Goal
-Build an AI agent that **reviews Python code, detects logical errors, and improves its reasoning over time** using verification and memory — designed as a **real-world developer assistant**.
+Build an AI agent that **reviews Python code, detects logical errors, and improves its reasoning over time** using verification and memory, designed as a **real-world developer assistant**.

 ---